 However, bloating often occurs with recent weight gain, and it’s common in people with obesity, so they may happen together.

 Bloating has been linked to recent weight gain and often affects people with obesity, but there is no evidence that it leads to weight gain.

 Bloating is a common condition caused by a wide range of dietary, lifestyle, and health factors.

 Maintaining a healthy diet and weight, promoting good bowel habits, and getting regular exercise may help reduce symptoms.
-If bloating is caused by specific foods in your diet, avoiding or eliminating these foods can help.
+If specific foods appear to trigger bloating, avoiding or eliminating these foods may help.

 If you have IBS, a low FODMAP diet — and potentially products like probiotics or peppermint oil — may be helpful.

 To ensure that your nutrient needs are met and determine any other possible causes and treatments, it’s best to work with a registered dietitian (RD), gastroenterologist, or other healthcare professional when making significant changes to your diet.